Altinn/altinn-studio/LOCALAPP.md

 ### Configuration of test data

 In some cases your application might differ from the default setup and require custom changes to the test data available.
-This section contains the most common changes required by the app developers in localtest.
+This section contains the most common changes.

 #### Adjust authentication level of logged in test user
 1. Open the `src/development/LocalTest/Controllers/HomeController.cs` in your preffered tool.